Final report for FNC19-1197

 Educational & Outreach Activities

-March 1st 2019 I met with the SDSU extention workers for our first initial meeting about the land scape, gardens, planting, etc..
+March 1st 2019 I met with the SDSU extension workers for our first initial meeting about the landscape, gardens, planting, etc..
 We communicated through text and e-mail.
-Spring was very cold as we endured the bomb cyclone that flooded SD and Nebr.
+Spring was very cold as we endured the bomb cyclone that flooded South Dakota and Nebraska.
 The preparation for our gardens lasted until June 6, 2019 when my husband and I met with SDSU workers, volunteers from Remember Organization, and family members who are members of Wiconi Waste Resistance Farm.
 I did a presentation to participants about Wiconi Waste Resistance Farm/agroforestry and permaculture Farm and took them on a tour of our land and farm.
 Approximately 30 people attended our presentation and volunteered to help us build our gardens, plant trees and shrubs.
 Throughout the summer we had family members help with our garden and also a few paid workers.
 Throughout the summer we had visitors.
 On July 30th we had another presentation and tour of our farm.
 I was interviewed by PBS about our farm and they filmed our land and hope I'll be included in the film they were making.
-We also had a sign in sheet for each presentation.
+We also had a sign-in sheet for each presentation.
 Other presentations will follow throughout the year.

 2020 was a challenging year.
 We lost many elders and tribal members to COVID-19 and travel was put on hold.
 We also have not heard from any of our SDSU Extension collaborators since our initial meeting in 2019.
 Our outreach activities are put on hold for the year and we received a grant extension.